TEXT-S&P summary: CTC Media Inc.

-In our base-case scenario we assume that CTC Media’s historically high profitability will continue to face pressure from rising programming costs in 2012, which would not allow the company to report an EBITDA margin significantly exceeding 30%.
-Moreover, the company’s continuing investments in content acquisition could further weigh on its profitability in the next 6-12 months.
+CTC Media has already sold 80% of its inventory for 2012 at slightly greater prices compared with 2011, which should allow for modest revenue growth.
+We also assume that CTC Media’s historically high profitability will continue to face pressure from rising programming costs in 2012, which would not allow CTC Media to report an EBITDA margin significantly exceeding 30%.

 S&P base-case cash flow and capital-structure scenario

-CTC Media currently has no debt, and we assume the company will need debt only to finance significant acquisitions.
-We believe CTC Media could pursue acquisitions in its key markets of interest, such as Ukraine and Belarus.
-However, we expect such acquisitions to be financed with long-term funding, which would support the company’s adequate liquidity position.
+CTC Media currently has no debt, and we assume the company will only need debt to finance significant acquisitions.
+We believe CTC Media might pursue acquisitions in its key markets of interest, such as Ukraine and Belarus.
+However, we expect these potential acquisitions to be financed with long-term funding, which would support the company’s adequate liquidity position.
 Our base-case scenario assumes that the company’s debt-to-EBITDA ratio will remain at less than 2x, in line with the company’s financial policy.

 Liquidity

 We consider CTC Media’s liquidity to be adequate for the ratings, reflecting an absence of debt and the company’s strong cash flow generation.
-As of June 30, 2012, CTC Media reported cash and equivalents of $124 million.
-Liquidity is further supported by CTC Media’s cash-generative profile and the company’s ability to generate positive free cash flow, even in times of weakened trading conditions, owing to the company’s limited capital expenditure requirements.
+As of Dec.
+31, 2011, CTC Media reported cash and equivalents of $129.6 million.
+Liquidity is further supported by CTC Media’s cash-generative profile and its ability to generate positive free cash flow, even in times of weakened trading conditions, owing to the company’s limited capital expenditure requirements.
 This translates into a strong ratio of liquidity sources to uses of more than 2x for 2012 and 2013.

 Outlook

 The stable outlook reflects our expectation that CTC Media will perform in line with or better than the advertising market in Russia.
 It also reflects our belief that the company will protect its market share in free-to-air TV (channels that do not require a subscription or decoder) and continue generating stable cash flows.
-Our base-case scenario for a ‘BB-’ rating includes the assumption that growth rates in the Russian advertising market will gradually decline in 2012 and 2013, as a result of market saturation and weakening macroeconomic conditions.
-It also includes our expectation that CTC Media will maintain its current audience shares and that debt leverage will be consistently less than 2x EBITDA.
+Our baseline scenario for a ‘BB-’ rating includes the assumption that the Russian advertising market will grow only modestly in 2012 as a result of weakening macroeconomic conditions.
+It also includes our expectation that CTC Media will maintain its current audience shares of its channels and that debt leverage will be consistently less than 2x.